 We are committed, at Beecroft, to a belief that all children can behave well.
-Good behaviour is a learned response and our role is to provide a positive environment where very high expectations are the norm.
+Good behaviour is a learned response, and our role is to provide a positive environment where very high expectations are the norm.
 We expect all pupils to show strong levels of focus, listening and attention in class.
 That includes putting hands up and joining in with lessons.
 We do not ignore lack of focus because we accept that to achieve well learning behaviours of focus and attention are prerequisites.
+Kindness and respect for others is central to the school culture and all the work we do with pupils.